evmcnb/quartz/content/Full/Subarachnoid haemorrhage.md

 ## Diagnostic Tests

-- Urgent CT - detects over 95% of SAH within 24h
+- Urgent CT within 6 hours - detects over 95% of SAH
-- LP if CT is -ve and history is very suggestive.
+- LP if CT is -ve and history is very suggestive or if CT done after 6 hours and -ve.
 Must be done 12+ hours after headache onset to allow for breakdown of RBCs

 ![[z_attachments/Pasted image 20231004153544.png|500]]
 _Starfish appearance on CT_
 ## Management